|Woodlark song raises plight of threatened

 conservation concern because of previous historical declines.

-what has happened to the woodlark and that’s one of the
+has happened to the woodlark and that’s one of the reasons

-reasons we wanted to do something to support the work of the RSPB,
+we wanted to do something to support the work of the RSPB, which

-which is actively doing something to try to reverse the decline
+is actively doing something to try to reverse the decline in woodlarks

-Wales and England but by the end of the 19th century, the species
+and England but by the end of the 19th century, the species was

-was in trouble and in some parts of the South West of England
+in trouble and in some parts of the South West of England had been

-had been wiped out, ironically because of their song.
-So-called
+wiped out, ironically because of their song.
+So-called ‘bird

-‘bird catchers’ could command a high price for males
+catchers’ could command a high price for males in good voice.

 by the harsh winter of 1962/3.